BNP Paribas backs away from U.S. private prison industry

 NEW YORK, July 12 (Reuters) - France'sBNP Paribas SA on Friday said it will no longer finance U.S. private prison operators, the first foreign bank to distance itself from a sector shunned by domestic peers amid controversy over Trump administration detention policies.

 Company spokesman Ilias Catsaros told Reuters of the change in policy.
-The decision does not effect existing contractual agreements.
+The decision does not affect existing contractual agreements.

 BNP Paribas is one of several banks that have underwritten bonds or syndicated loans for at least one of the major private U.S. prison operators, CoreCivic Inc and GEO Group Inc. Last year lenders raised roughly $1.8 billion for CoreCivic and GEO Group, according to Refinitiv data.